 - No distractions.
 A cluttered screen is still a big problem many blogs face.
 Yes, we understand that you must use paid ads, banners, widgets and social share links (not saying the latter aren’t important, but nonetheless) in order to have your blogging efforts monetize.
 But put yourself in the reader’s position.
 Would you want to read the post if it’s surrounded by numerous distractions, which only obscure the view?
 Have a look at the interfaces of two blogs compared below.
 Ask yourself, honestly – which one would you prefer reading, if given the choice between the two?

 For more methods and criteria of good design evaluation, consider checking out this comprehensive guide.
 You can even run a mini-quiz there to see how good-looking your site actually is to your visitors.
-Also, try browsing through Awwwards ratings for bright examples of well-designed blogs.
+Also, try browsing through Awwwards ratings for bright examples of well-designed blogs and go through graphic design trends.

 A font too small or barely comprehensible obstructs readability and requires extra concentration from the reader.
 Your posts definitely do not need that.